ElgynP/ElgynP/README.md

-### Hello Beautiful People 👋
+### Hello People 👋
-Im currently working on building more projects for my own practice and resume.
+Im currently working on building more projects and love it here.
 Im open to all tips and suggestions for navigating this journey and hope to join the industry soon.

 <!--